nickjbrowning/cscs-docs/docs/software/uenv.md

 ## Downloading uenv

+!!! note
+    In order to pull uenv images, a local directory for storing the images must first be created, otherwise you will receive an error message that the repository does not exist.

+    To create a repo in the default location, use the following command:

+    ```terminal title="Create default uenv image reposiroty"
+    > uenv repo create
+    ```

 To use a uenv, it first has to be pulled from the registry to local storage where you can access it.
 For example, to use the `prgenv-gnu` uenv, use the uenv image pull command: